yngtdd/hyperspace/docs/source/results.rst

 Pointing `load_results` to the directory that we saved the HyperSpace results to returns a list of `Scipy.OptimizeResults` objects.
+By setting `sort=True`, we sort the results by the minimum found in ascending order.
 Note that we have initialized an empty `objective` function here.
 This is because the Python pickles the reference to that namespace whenever it saves `Scipy.OptimizeResults` objects.
 Each element of this list of results contains all of the information